Let’s Face It, Stigma is Real

 I’ve lived in extremes: high-achieving student by day, raver by night; traditional wife and mother turned relationship renegade.
 These dualities taught me to live in the grey, where both shadow and light belong.
 As I prepare to open my therapy practice in Toronto, I’m drawn to those who feel like outsiders, not because they’re broken, but because they’re beautifully complex.
 Many of the people I hope to support live, love, or work in spaces that challenge convention: ethical non-monogamy, creative vocations, rave communities, and beyond.
 I call these shadow cultures: rich, expressive, and often misunderstood.
 My therapeutic approach is inspired by Carl Jung’s concept of the shadow self: the idea that the parts we repress—sensuality, rage, grief, shame—hold deep wisdom.
 Therapy with me is a gentle yet profound invitation to reconnect with your most honest self.
 If you’re craving something real, you’re in the right place.

 I've lived a life of duality for as long as I can remember.
-In high school, I was a straight-A student, serving on the student council, writing for the school newspaper, and playing sports.
+In high school, I was a straight-A student, served on the student council, wrote for the school newspaper, and played sports.
 Meanwhile, on weekends, I would party, chase boys, and dance at raves.
 Then do it all over again.
 In university, the same rhythm continued; ambitious and disciplined during the week, wild and expressive on weekends.
 I walked between two worlds: one that earned praise and the other that stirred fear and shame.
 I worried that being fully seen would cost me credibility or connection.
 So I hid, keeping part of myself a secret from most.
 My dirty little secret.

 As I entered adulthood, I followed the relationship script that was handed to me.
 I fell in love, got engaged, married, and had children.
-And for a time, I felt a sense of fulfillment.
-But eventually, I realized that the mould I had conformed to didn't reflect my true self, so I chose to unravel it all, and in doing so, discovered new relationship frameworks—structures like ethical non-monogamy, which offered me more freedom, alignment, and authenticity.
+For a time, I felt a sense of fulfillment.
+But eventually, I realized that the mould I had conformed to did not reflect my true self, so I chose to unravel it all and, in doing so, discovered new relationship frameworks such as ethical non-monogamy.
+These structures offered me more freedom, alignment, and authenticity.
 Once again, though, I found myself navigating spaces that felt misunderstood or judged by the mainstream.
-Because of these extremes, I've learned to live in the grey, where shadow and light coexist.
-I've come to see that the parts I once tried to hide were never wrong, but rather, they were waiting to be welcomed.
+Because of these extremes, I have learned to live in the grey, where shadow and light coexist.
+I have come to see that the parts I once tried to hide were never wrong.
+They were waiting to be welcomed.
+My shadow self, the wild, wounded, sensual, and curious parts, were just as worthy of love as the light I offered the world.

 As I prepare to open my practice, I envision working with individuals who live, work, or love in spaces that challenge convention.
-You don't have to over-explain these experiences with me.
+You do not have to over-explain these experiences with me.
 I understand the nuance.
-I've walked many of these paths myself and bring lived experience, psychological and sociological research, and therapeutic training into every session.
-If you're seeking a therapist who speaks your language and views your complexity not as a problem, but as a strength, you're in the right place.
+I have walked many of these paths myself and bring lived experience, psychological and sociological research, and therapeutic training into every session.
+If you are seeking a therapist who speaks your language and views your complexity not as a problem, but as a strength, you are in the right place.
+I cannot wait to meet you with an open mind and an open heart.

 Belle Love